John Majerus PT CLT

 Jennifer Sellers DPT CLT

-An import originally from St. Louis, MO, Jen, her husband, and two dogs made their foray into the Pacific Northwest in 2015.
+Originally from St. Louis, MO, Jen, her husband, and two dogs made their foray into the Pacific Northwest in 2015.
 During her time at Mizzou, while completing her BS and DPT degrees, she also pursued her longtime passion of competitive swimming and coaching.
 After graduating with her Doctorate, Jen gained valuable experience in a variety of settings – from hospital inpatient care to multidisciplinary teamwork in a rehabilitation facility to community based home health care.
 The ensuing years provided Jen with more ways to make the most of her interactions with patients and families and a special appreciation for the geriatric population.
 Along the way, she has pursued additional training in the McKenzie Method, Kinesiotaping, and IASTM; she Became a Certified Lymphedema Therapist in 2017.
 An additional endeavor in her free-time has been running in half marathons, of which Jen has completed four.
 She and her husband welcomed their first child in 2019.

 David Gofreed DPT CLT